-The less detailed the map, the faster The NVX200 Navigator can draw and move it.
-You will find that The NVX200 Navigator has a very fast graphic engine that is capable of moving even detailed maps at high speed.
-Yet you may experience that decreasing the amount of detail on the map can enhance the performance of some old PND models.
+The less detailed the map, the faster Touch & Go Navigator can draw and move it.
+You will find that Touch & Go Navigator has a very fast graphic engine that is capable of moving even detailed maps at high speed.
+Yet you may experience that the performance of some old PND models can be enhanced by decreasing the amount of detail on the map.

 This setting has three values: More detailed, Normal, Less detailed (fast).
-They influence when The NVX200 Navigator hides and shows certain map features when zooming in or out.
+They influence when Touch & Go Navigator hides and shows certain map features when zooming in or out.
 Setting a higher detail level will result in objects appearing sooner when zooming in.

-Although the map visualization of The NVX200 Navigator is basically the same in Map and Cockpit modes, you can set a different map detail for each one, so the map is better suited for the purposes of that screen.
+Although the map visualisation of Touch & Go Navigator is basically the same in Map and Cockpit modes, you can set a different map detail for each one, so the map is better suited for the purposes of that screen.